Democrats turn toward Harris at party's convention as the Obamas and Emhoff take center stage

-CHICAGO — (AP) — Former President Barack Obama and Michelle Obama will speak Tuesday on the second day of the Democratic National Convention, as the party draws on two of its biggest stars to help shift attention toward Vice President Kamala Harris ' campaign against Republican Donald Trump.
+CHICAGO — (AP) — Former President Barack Obama and Michelle Obama were set to address the Democratic National Convention on Tuesday, as the party draws on a coalition of its biggest stars, leaders from the far left to the middle, and even some Republicans to boost Vice President Kamala Harris ′ campaign against GOP nominee Donald Trump.

-Also speaking Tuesday are second gentleman Doug Emhoff and Sens.
-Chuck Schumer, the Senate Democratic leader, and Bernie Sanders, the Vermont independent beloved by progressives.
-And in an appearance perhaps intended to needle Trump, his former press secretary Stephanie Grisham — now a harsh critic of her former boss — also took the stage.

-“I never thought I’d be speaking at a Democratic convention," Grisham said in a statement ahead of her appearance.
-“But, after seeing firsthand who Donald Trump really is, and the threat he poses to our country, I feel very strongly about speaking out.”
+A symbolic roll call in which delegates from each state pledged their support for the Democratic nominee turned into a party atmosphere inside the cavernous United Center.
+A DJ played a mix of state-specific songs — and Atlanta native Lil Jon ran out during Georgia's turn to his hit song with DJ Snake, “Turn Down for What.”

+As soon as the roll call ended, Harris vowed at a packed rally in battleground Wisconsin — in the same arena where Trump accepted the GOP nomination a month earlier — to “chart a new way forward.”

+She was also expected to seize on Trump's opposition to a nationally guaranteed right to abortion.

+“Yesterday, when he was asked if he had any regrets about ending Roe v.
+Wade, Donald Trump — without even a moment’s hesitation — said no,” Harris says in excerpts of her remarks.
+“No regrets.
+That’s because he hasn’t had to face the consequences.
+Women and families have.
+Well, we will make sure he does face the consequence at the ballot box this November.”

-The Obamas topped Tuesday’s program, but the diverse lineup underscored the breadth of the political coalition that Harris’ campaign is working to stitch together in her bid to defeat Trump this fall.
+The Obamas topped Tuesday’s program, but the diverse lineup on a raucous night underscored the breadth of the political coalition that Harris’ campaign is working to stitch together in her bid to defeat Trump this fall.
 Just as President Joe Biden did in 2020, Harris is looking to win over a collection of young people, voters of color, working-class whites, suburban moderates and even anti-Trump Republicans.

 And while the theme of the night was “a bold vision for America’s future,” the disparate factions of Harris’ evolving coalition demonstrated, above all, that they are connected by a deep desire to prevent a second Trump presidency.